-Petitioners further argued that they were authorized and required by Pennsylvania law, to wit, § 2642, to inspect, examine and investigate the voting systems and voting machines so that they could make decisions about employing voting machines in future elections.
-Petitioners specifically argued that pursuant to Article I, section 4, clause 1 of the United States Constitution, the Pennsylvania General Assembly had mandated that they were to contract for the examination and analysis of voting equipment, and make necessary preparations for upcoming elections.
-Id., § 2642(c), (d), and (i).
+Petitioners further argued that they were authorized and required by Pennsylvania law, 25 Pa.
+Stat.
+Ann. § 2642, to inspect, examine and investigate the voting systems and voting machines so that they could make decisions about employing voting machines in future elections.
+Petitioners specifically argued that pursuant to Article I, section 4, clause 1 of the United States Constitution, the Pennsylvania General Assembly had mandated that they were to conduct inspections.
+24 Pa.
+Stat.
+Ann. § 2642(c), (d), and (i).
 They could not therefore be held in contempt for fulfilling this exclusive, delegated constitutional duty.